zwave-js/zwave-js-server/README.md

 ### Controller level commands

-Refer to the [Z-Wave JS Controller methods documentation](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=controller-methods) for more information on available commands. `zwave-js-server` uses [snake casing](https://en.wikipedia.org/wiki/Snake_case) for commands, so `beginInclusion` is called using the `node.begin_inclusion` command.
+`zwave-js-server` supports all of the controller methods listed in the [Z-Wave JS documentation](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=controller-methods). `zwave-js-server` uses [snake casing](https://en.wikipedia.org/wiki/Snake_case) for commands and prefixes every controller command with `controller.`, so `beginInclusion` is called using the `controller.begin_inclusion` command.

 ### Node level commands